If 2023 is the year for launching or going all-in on your ecommerce business, welcome to the family.

 7. Don’t Blow Your Budget on Ads

-A common mistake for new ecommerce brands is going all-in on social media advertising before evaluating their organic growth potential.
+Sometimes ecommerce tips can serve as a warning.
+A common mistake for new brands is going all-in on social media advertising before evaluating their organic growth potential.
 Master the ins and outs of Facebook advertising or have a funnel strategy before blowing your advertising budget.

 Nick Shackleford has spent over $100 million on Facebook Ads and has a proven strategy for high-converting ads.
-Watch the video below, and Nick will walk you through how to build a successful ad framework.
+Watch this video, and Nick will walk you through how to build a successful ad framework.

-Launching an ecommerce brand on TikTok might not be the right strategy for you, but don’t be afraid to experiment with new marketing channels.
+Launching an ecommerce brand on TikTok might not be the right tactic for you, but don’t be afraid to experiment with new marketing channels.

 Randy Goldberg and David Heath are the cofounders of Bombas, an apparel brand that donates 1 item for every item purchased.
 Foundr CEO Nathan Chan asked them what mistakes young entrepreneurs typically make.
 Randy and David said that a common mistake is trying to copy a marketing strategy that is successful by another brand.